Bski187/BigFoot/README.md

 ### Steps of the script:
+**(The READABLE script will not work because of the spacing messing up the script when it goes through Out-File)**

 1. enables linux feature if not enabled (**wait for script to finish and restart**)
 1. creates scheduled task to run log.ps1 if none exists